programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 # Further Reading and Resources

+## Interesting case studies

 Stylometry and/or authorship attribution have been used in countless contexts, employing countless techniques.
 Here are but a few interesting case studies:

 * Javier de la Rosa and Juan Luis Suárez attempt to determine the author or a famous 16th-century Spanish novel from among a considerable list of candidates.[^19]
-* Maria Slautina and Mikhail Marusenko use pattern recognition on a set of syntactic, grammatical and lexicometric features, from simple counts of words divided by part of speech to various forms of phrases, to establish stylistic similarity between medieval texts and establish their authorship.[^20]
+* Maria Slautina and Mikhail Marusenko use pattern recognition on a set of syntactic, grammatical and lexicometric features, from simple word counts (with part-of-speech tagging) to various types of phrases, to establish stylistic similarity between medieval texts.[^20]
 * Ellen Jordan, Hugh Craig and Alexis Antonia look at the case of 19th-century British periodicals, in which articles were usually unsigned, to determine the author of four reviews of works by or about the Brontë sisters.[^21] This case study applies an early version of another method developed by John Burrows, the Zeta method, which focuses on an author’s favorite words instead of common function words.[^22]
 * Valérie Beaudoin and François Yvon analyse 58 plays in verse by French playwrights Corneille, Racine and Molière, finding that the first two were far more consistent in the way they structured their writing than the latter.[^23]
 * Marcelo Luiz Brocardo, Issa Traore, Sherif Saad and Isaac Woungang apply supervised learning and n-gram models to determine the authorship of short messages with large numbers of potential authors, like emails and tweets.[^24]
 * Moshe Koppel and Winter Yaron have proposed the "impostor method", which attempts to determine whether two texts have been written by the same author by inserting them into a set of texts written by false candidates.[^25] Justin Anthony Stover _et al._ have recently applied the technique to determine the authorship of a newly discovered 2nd-century manuscript.[^26]
 * Finally, a team led by David I. Holmes studies the peculiar case of documents written either by a Civil War soldier or by his widow who may intentionally have copied his writing style.[^27]

+## Additional references on authorship and stylometry

 The most exhaustive reference in all matters related to authorship attribution, including the history of the field, its mathematical and linguistic underpinnings, and its various methods, was written by Patrick Juola in 2007.[^28] Chapter 7, in particular, shows how authorship attribution can serve as a marker for various group identities (gender, nationality, dialect, etc.), for change in language over time, and even for personality and mental health.

-Shorter surveys can be found in Moshe Koppel _et al._, who discuss cases in which there is a single candidate author whose authorship must be confirmed, large numbers of candidates for which only small writing samples are available to train a machine learning algorithm, or no known candidate at all; [^29] and in the Stamatatos paper cited above.[^2]
+A shorter survey can be found in Moshe Koppel _et al._, who discuss cases in which there is a single candidate author whose authorship must be confirmed, large numbers of candidates for which only small writing samples are available to train a machine learning algorithm, or no known candidate at all.[^29]

-There is also a [Zotero group](https://www.zotero.org/groups/643516/stylometry_bibliography/items) dedicated to stylometry, where you can find many more references to methods and studies.
+The Stamatatos paper cited earlier[^2] also contains a quality survey of the field.

+## Varia

-Programming historians who have at least a passing familiarity with R may want to download the Stylo package[^30], which provides an implementation of the Delta method, feature extraction functionality, and convenient graphical user interfaces.
+Programming historians who have at least a passing familiarity with R may want to download the Stylo package[^30], which among other things provides an implementation of the Delta method, feature extraction functionality, and convenient graphical user interfaces.

 Readers fluent in French who are interested in exploring the epistemological implications of the interactions between quantitative and qualitative methods in the analysis of writing style should read Clémence Jacquot.[^31]

 Somewhat surprisingly, data obtained through optical character recognition have been shown to be adequate for authorship attribution purposes, even when the data suffer from high OCR error rates.[^32]

-And finally, readers interested in further discussion of the history of the _Federalist Papers_ and of the various theories advanced regarding their authorship may want to start by reading papers by Irving Brant[^33] and by Paul Ford and Edward Bourne.[^34] The topic, however, is almost boundless.
+Readers interested in further discussion of the history of the _Federalist Papers_ and of the various theories advanced regarding their authorship may want to start by reading papers by Irving Brant[^33] and by Paul Ford and Edward Bourne.[^34] The topic, however, is almost boundless.

+Finally, there is a [Zotero group](https://www.zotero.org/groups/643516/stylometry_bibliography/items) dedicated to stylometry, where you can find many more references to methods and studies.

 # Acknowledgements

 Thanks to Stéfan Sinclair and Andrew Piper, in whose seminars at McGill University this project began.
-Also thanks to my thesis advisor, Susan Dalton, whose advice in always invaluable.
+Also thanks to my thesis advisor, Susan Dalton, whose mentorship in always invaluable.

 # Endnotes